solrak29/ecba/facebook/Readme.md

 Currnetly this api only supports standard messaging, but will also support subscription and sponsored messaging in the future.

-This iteration currently will only use teh Send API for simple text and structured messaging.  (other features will be made available on case by case basis).
+This iteration currently will only use the Send API for simple text and structured messaging.  (other features will be made available on case by case basis).

 ```